IndieMasco/TechEdSoftwareDeveloper021/extra/READme.md

 To get your project running on your new computer, follow these simple steps:

-- Open a terminal or command prompt within the project directory on your second PC.
+- Open a terminal within the project directory (the folder you installed packages to) on your second PC.
 You can do this directly in VS Code by going to Terminal > New Terminal.

 - Run the appropriate command for your package manager.